 The lower Kinabatangan floodplains are abundant in wildlife, such as Orangutan, Pygmy elephants and Sun bears.
 You can spend time not just admiring this amazing landscape, but helping to protect it by restoring habitats and conducting wildlife population surveys.
 You will observe these endangered species in their natural environment and learn about their life cycles and their interconnected biodiversity roles.
-You will get immersed in the local community,the gentle ‘People of the River’ (Orang Sungai in Malay): visiting them in their homes, buying and planting saplings from their nurseries and contributing to environmental education for the school children in the village.
+You will get immersed in the local community, the gentle ‘People of the River’ (Orang Sungai in Malay): visiting them in their homes, buying and planting saplings from their nurseries and contributing to environmental education for the school children in the village.
 You will gain a greater understanding about truly responsible tourism, by making a personal impact and maybe pushing your own limits in the tropical rainforest landscape.

 Day 1: Arrival in Sandakan, Sabah

 Your starting point for this trip is Sandakan, the second largest town in Sabah, located about 30 minutes by air and 6 – 8 hours overland from the capital Kota Kinabalu.
-It is a quaint port town and tha airport also has flights direct from Kuala lumpur in West Malaysia.
+It is a quaint port town and tha airport also has flights direct from Kuala Lumpur in West Malaysia.
 You will be met by a team member and transferred to dormitory-style accommodation.
 In the evening, there will be a welcome dinner and an introduction to the programme.

 Day 2: Transfer to project site in Kinabatangan river valley

 After breakfast, you will travel to the project site located in a small village in the Sukau area of the Kinabatangan river.
 You will be shown your accommodation (with either shared or ensuite warm water showers and toilets).
 There will be an orientation around the village and a Health and Safety briefing.
-All your project activites will be accompanied by an English-speaking programme guide.
+All your project activities will be accompanied by an English-speaking programme guide.

 Day 3 – 10: Project Days